stepan323446/eref-redesign/README.md

 ![Chrome step 4](/assets/readme/chrome-3.jpg)

-5. Make sure the plugin is downloaded and enabled.
+5. Make sure the plugin is installed and enabled.
 Ready